Religious Exemption From Compulsory Attendance

 Code of Virginia §22.1-254 B. "A school board shall excuse from attendance at school:

 1. Any pupil who, together with his parents, by reason of bona fide religious training or belief is conscientiously opposed to attendance at school.
 For purposes of this subdivision, "bona fide religious training or belief" does not include essentially political, sociological or philosophical views or a merely personal moral code; and..."

 How do I request a religious exemption for my child?

-STEP 1: Write a letter to the Department of Pupil Services, attn: Religious Exemption, c/o Dr. Clark Bowers, Director of Student Services, containing the following information:
+STEP 1: Write a letter to the Department of Pupil Services, attn: Religious Exemption, c/o Gabrielle Carpenter, Pupil Services Coordinator, containing the following information:

 - Your name and address (phone number is requested but optional in case we have questions)

 - Your child's name and age -Children must be of compulsory attendance age before you can request a religious exemption.
 This means they must be at least five years of age by September 30 of the current school year.

 - The faith to which you and your child adhere